TiborCornelli/soundstream/README.md

 To create an executable run the following commands your command line:

-If you don't have pyinstaller installed yet, run
+If you don't have pyinstaller or pytube installed yet, run

 ```
+pip install pytube
 pip install pyinstaller
 ```